Haga clic aquí para ver el video on Español.

 FAQ - Social Distancing

-Yes, Metrolink expects riders to bring their own mask when riding the train, however, if you do not have a mask or face covering the Metrolink conductor will provide one to you.
+Yes, Metrolink requires riders to bring their own mask when riding the train, however, if you do not have a mask or face covering the Metrolink conductor will provide one to you.
 Children under the age of 2 years old do not need to wear a mask while riding.
 Metrolink conductors and other staff working on our trains wear masks for the safety of our riders and their own.

 In support of our local businesses and economy, Metrolink has sourced paper and cloth masks and hand sanitizer from local suppliers in the Metrolink service area.